donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 }
 ```

 ## The Reference Study

-Because Sucker Punch Studio did not tell how they calculated the grass motion, I have searched if there is any work already done to make physics based grass motion.
+Because Sucker Punch Studio did not explain how they calculated the grass motion, I searched for any existing work on physics-based grass motion.

-Then, I found this article: [A simulation on grass swaying with dynamic wind force](https://link.springer.com/article/10.1007/s00371-016-1263-7)
+I found this article: [A simulation on grass swaying with dynamic wind force](https://link.springer.com/article/10.1007/s00371-016-1263-7)

-The study of the article also used Bezier curve modelled grass, and the idea of using rotational physics sounded great, so I decided to make an UE5 implementation of the article.
+The study in the article also used Bezier curve modeled grass, and the idea of using rotational physics sounded great, so I decided to make a UE5 implementation of the article.
-At first, my intention was just make an UE5 implementation of the article, without really understanding the physcis theory the dynamics is based on.
+At first, my intention was just to make a UE5 implementation of the article without really understanding the physics theory the dynamics is based on.

 I simply thought I would just copy and paste the equations written in the article.

-Note: The study uses the term "edge" to refer the bars in the bar-linkage rotational system, but in physics studies that involves a rotational system "bar" is a term more often used.
+Note: The study uses the term "edge" to refer to the bars in the bar-linkage rotational system, but in physics studies that involve a rotational system, "bar" is a term more often used.
 Hence, I am also going to use this term.

 ### Use of Dynamics

-The reference study suggests to use dynamics that numerically updates the angular velocity and and angular displacement at each time interval.
+The reference study suggests using dynamics that numerically updates the angular velocity and angular displacement at each time interval.

 ```math
 \displaylines{